2. Configure monitoring and observability

 ## Overview

-Monitoring and observability are crucial for production inference workloads.
+Monitoring and observability are important for production inference workloads.
 This step sets up Prometheus for metrics collection and Grafana for visualization, giving you insights into your vLLM deployment's performance.
+You also prepare the storage and authentication resources that the vLLM deployment in the next step depends on.

 * Request throughput and latency